VH-Lab/NDI-matlab/docs/reference/+ndi/+session/mock.m.md

   Use with care.
 If AREYOUSURE is 'yes' then the function will proceed.
 Otherwise, it will not.

-Help for ndi.session.mock/database_clear is inherited from superclass NDI.SESSION
+Help for ndi.session.mock/database_clear is inherited from superclass ndi.session
 ```

 ---